dev-west/gorex/README.md

 # gorex
 Regular expression syntax builder to introduce basic concepts.
+Note: interface still in flux.

 ## usage
 Regular expressions are an efficient means to search and match a pattern against a collection of text.